cohesivedev/lrgk-hotels/readme.md

 This project can also run its mock API on the Heroku PaaS, just create a new pipeline, add an app and point the pipeline to this repo, the `Procfile` is preset and ready to use.

+## Notes

+- Would be better using a CSS-in-JS lib
+- UI design could be better, focus is around showing real React/Redux code